Mental health experts recommend eating a block of Parmesan over the sink and lying about it - The Beaverton

 Mental health experts recommend eating a block of Parmesan over the sink and lying about it

 In these difficult times, many are struggling to maintain good mental health in the face of social isolation and economic uncertainty.
-Health experts warn that it’s important to make time and space for self care, especially the act of eating an entire block of over the kitchen sink and unequivocally lying about it afterwards.
+Health experts warn that ’s important to make time and space for self care, especially the act of an entire block of over the kitchen sink and unequivocally lying about it afterwards.

 “Sure, there are plenty of things people get told to do in order to deal with stress.
 Exercise, meditation, and sleep are all great, but they can only go so far,” said Dr. Thom Wing, a mental health expert.
 “But the most effective thing you can do is get the hardest, saltiest cheese you can and gulp it all down as fast as possible, preferably while your spouse or roommate is in the shower.”